hawhuang/music_classfication_bylstm/README.md

 # musicclassfication
-The basic model  references https://github.com/despoisj/DeepAudioClassification.
-To improve the acc ,I replace  the cnn model to cnn&lstm.
+The basic model  references https://github.com/despoisj/DeepAudioClassification. \n To improve the acc ,I replace  the cnn model to cnn&lstm.

 Usage: